jrecchia1029/ansible-avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

           # cipher_list syntax follows the openssl cipher strings format.
           # Colon (:) separated list of allowed ciphers as a string.
+          # Not supported on EOS version starting 4.32.0F, use the `ciphers` setting instead.
           cipher_list: <str>

+          # This setting is applicable to EOS versions 4.32.0F and later.
+          ciphers:

+            # The cipher suites for TLS version 1.0, 1.1 and 1.2.
+            # Colon (:) separated list of allowed ciphers as a string.
+            v1_0: <str>

+            # The cipher suites for TLS version 1.3.
+            # Colon (:) separated list of allowed ciphers as a string.
+            v1_3: <str>
           trust_certificate:

             # List of trust certificate names.